Digital Darkroom Techniques

 The images below left were shot without flash at 30 feet.
 The bottom row show what would happen by trying to get the same result with several incremental adjustments to curves and levels with Photoshop.

 A number of RAW conversion software packages are available in addition to bundled software that ship with new cameras.
-I found Silkypix to be the best for my needs.
-See the tutorial for more information.
+I found Silkypix to be the best converter available.
+See tutorialis for more information.

 Uncorrected